LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 ## A controller overview

 A Controller is a Scala singleton object, hosted by the controllers package, that subclasses `play.api.mvc.Controller`.
-You can declare as many controllers you want in the same file.
+You can declare as many controllers as you want in the same file.

 ```scala
 package controllers